 Premiums and Deductibles

 Compare the amounts you will pay for premiums and deductibles.
 The premium is the monthly payment you make for your health insurance.
 The deductible is the amount you must pay, excluding the premium, before the plan begins to pay some of the costs.
 Compare the way deductibles work for families.
-Some plans offer that allow a member of a covered family to meet his deductible separately, while others require payment of the entire deductible before the plan pays for any of the family's care.
+Some plans offer embedded deductibles that allow a member of a covered family to meet his deductible separately, while others require payment of the entire deductible before the plan pays for any of the family's care.
 Find out if the prescription plan is tied to the deductible and look for separate deductibles required for certain medical services, such as hospital care.